alondraorn/DH-150-Assignments/README.md

 ## Overall Evaluation

 In one sentence, the NFL Fantasy Football App gets the job done.
 That is, it is a functional tool that I use to manage my fantasy team, analyze player performances, and monitor my weekly matchups.
 The structural design of the app is simple, and navigation is easy.
 For users like me who have played fantasy for a long time, the app is quickly learned and immediately functional.
 I can search for players easily, request a trade with another user, and optimize my weekly lineups with a few taps.
 I can also conduct more detailed statistical analysis because the app provides data on every player's past, present, and future (projected) performance.
-The app is extremely flexible for both beginner users and expert users, and uses conventional football language.
+The app is extremely flexible for both beginner users and expert users and uses conventional football language.
 Thanks to the constant warning messages and expert advice, I avoid making errors that could hurt my fantasy team.

 I think the usability of this app can be improved most by redesigning the boring roster/statistical interfaces to be more skeuomorphic.
 As of now, the team management interface is functional, but not structurally intuitive.
 It simply lists players from top to bottom - a boring and tedious way to display a user's fantasy team.
 In addition, the fantasy football experience can be improved by expediting player evaluation process.
 For instance, instead of having to look at multiple statistics to judge a player's worth, a user should be able to evaluate player's more quickly using just one or two composite indicators.
 Finally, fantasy football is all about competition.
-The addition of more interactive functions like built-in wagers, more exciting trash talk chats, and sendable highlight clips should strengthen the social aspect of the user experience.
+The addition of more interactive functions like built-in wagers, more exciting trash talk chats, and shareable highlight clips should strengthen the social aspect of the user experience.

 ## 1: Visibility of System Status

 The NFL Fantasy football app does a good job of keeping the user informed on the system status at any given time.
 Whenever a page is loading or buffering, the universal circular loading sign appears on the center of the screen.
 Should the connection be poor, a "something went wrong" message accompanied by an exclamation point icon appears on the screen.
 In addition, the scroll bar on the right side of the screen tells the user where he/she is relative to the bottom of the page.

 When a user is scrolling through league matchups for a certain week, a horizontal line of blue buttons indicates which matchup the user is looking at.
 That is, if there are 5 matchups in the league, there are five buttons at the bottom that tells the user which matchup is currently on the interface.
-If a user wants to edit his/her lineup, the up and down arrows next to each player's name let's the user know that the app is currently in edit mode.
+If a user wants to edit his/her lineup, the up and down arrows next to each player's name lets the user know that the app is currently in edit mode.

 Overall, the visibility of system status is strong on the NFL Fantasy Football App.